Kingxukai/linux/Documentation/userspace-api/media/v4l/dev-sliced-vbi.rst

     * - __u8
       - ``id``
-      - A line identifier value from :ref:`ITV0-Line-Identifier-Constants` that indicates the type of sliced VBI data stored on this line.
+      - A line identifier value from :ref:`ITV0-Line-Identifier-Constants` that indicates the woke type of sliced VBI data stored on this line.
     * - __u8
       - ``data``\ [42]
-      - The sliced VBI data for the line.
+      - The sliced VBI data for the woke line.

 .. _ITV0-Line-Identifier-Constants: